 If the rake-type machine requires it, the Town may place both a front-end loader and a truck on the beach to facilitate the cleanup.
 Vehicles accessing the beach for cleaning purposes may access the beach only at designated access points, which are the following: south of Phipps Street, A Street, and X Street.
 The front-end loader shall maintain its bucket either in an upright position or at grade in a stationary position.
+Cleanups involving machines near or in NHESP-designated Priority and Estimated Habitats during plover/tern season shall be conducted only after consultation with CWP.

-The front-end loader is not to use its bucket to move or remove sediment (including sand, gravel, and cobble) unless due to extreme volumes or size of the debris, the Conservation Commission grants permission to do so.
+The front-end loader is not to use its bucket to move or remove sediment (including sand, gravel, and cobble) unless due to extreme volumes or size of the debris, or the Conservation Commission grants permission to do so.
 In such a case, every effort will be made to avoid moving or removing sediment.
 With permission from the Conservation Administrator (or in her/his absence, the Conservation Commission), seaweed may be redeposited back in the ocean during receding or lowering tide cycles.
-Debris must be removed from the seaweed before re-depositing it in the ocean.
+Man-made debris must be removed from the seaweed before re-depositing it in the ocean.
 Follow up restoration of the beach and water quality testing of the nearshore waters may be required to assure the beach meets swimming standards for bacteria.